t-rieu/CYB101-Pathway/README.md

 # CodePath CYB101 Pathway
 These units and projects are intended to help me gain a wider understanding of cybersecurity concepts through hands-on practice.
+But, it will also require me to independently research these topics further.

 # Applicable Tools and Programming Language
 - **Azure Labs VM:** The environment worked in.